Skip to main content

 Vertebrate Zoology

 Eric Rickart, Shannen Robson, and colleagues report the first evidence of the Inyo shrew (Sorex tenellus) in Utah.
 This species was previously only known from a small area along the California-Nevada border, but recent work by NHMU has expanded its known range eastward through Nevada, and now into Utah.
-Read First Record of Sorex tenellus from Utah.
+Read the First Record of Sorex tenellus from Utah.

-Bill Newmark's research in tropical biodiversity hotspots on two continents demonstrates how habitat restoration in forest ecosystems can reduce extinction rate.
+Bill Newmark's research in tropical biodiversity hotspots on two continents demonstrates how habitat restoration in forest ecosystems can reduce the extinction rate.
 See Targeted habitat restoration can reduce extinction rates in fragmented forests.

 Entomology